luisdiogo2071317/azure-docs.pt-pt/articles/active-directory/authentication/howto-mfa-sdk.md

 ### <a name="server-side-code"></a>Código do Lado do Servidor
 No seguinte código do lado do servidor, o multi-factor Authentication está configurado e execute no passo 2.
-Modo padrão (MODE_STANDARD) é uma chamada telefónica para o qual o utilizador responde ao premir a tecla #.
+Modo padrão (MODE_STANDARD) é uma chamada telefónica para o qual o usuário responda ao premir a tecla #.

     using System;
     using System.Collections.Generic;